– The article was updated on 8th December 2023

 Looking Towards Solar Skies

 Tom’s not stopping there in his air source heat pump efficiency vs gas boiler improvements.
-He’s considering solar panels and a battery to capture and store sunshine for lower bills and a smaller carbon footprint.
+He’s considering free solar panels and a battery to capture and store sunshine for lower bills and a smaller carbon footprint.
 His neighbours are already reaping the benefits of solar energy, and Tom might join the solar brigade soon.

 The combination of solar panels and air source heat pumps, as recommended by the Centre for Alternative Technology, could cut down his bills even further, making his home a beacon of green living.